Loma de Tiscapa, Nicaragua - Things to Do in Loma de Tiscapa

 Top Things to Do in Loma de Tiscapa

-Zipline Adventure Across the Crater
+Zipline Adventure Over the Crater

-Visit the Sandino Monument and Museum
+Historical Monument and Museum Visit

 Getting There